This Excel tutorial explains how to use the Excel OFFSET function with syntax and examples.

 height is optional.
 It is the number of rows that you want the returned range to be.
 If this parameter is omitted, it is assumed to be the height of range.

 width is optional.
 It is the number of columns that you want the returned range to be.
 If this parameter is omitted, it is assumed to be the width of range.

 The OFFSET function can be used in the following versions of Microsoft Excel:

 The OFFSET function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel OFFSET function examples and explore how you would use the OFFSET function as a worksheet function in Microsoft Excel:
+Let's look at some Excel OFFSET function examples and explore how to use the OFFSET function as a worksheet function in Microsoft Excel: